SaraB333/Cave-Monster/README.md

 ## Testing

 - All testing was completed using the terminal input "python3 run.py".
 This runs the program in the terminal showing all errors and good code.
+It was then all tested using the deployed version.

 - *Name input*
   - I tested this in the terminal by adding a print statement after the input.